JoshuaEgwuatu/Capstone-Spring2023-CitizenAirQualitySensor/Interface-Signoff-Marvo.md

 2) Must convert a current signal of 4 to 20 mA to a voltage signal of 1 to 5 V
 3) Components must be RoHS compliant
-4) Must operate off of 5±0.25 V from the power system
+4) Must operate off of 5±0.25 V and 9mA from the power system

 ## System Schematic